 COVID-19 regulations for Virginia Beach memory care facilities

 Vaccinations.
-To receive federal Medicare and Medicaid funds, facility personnel must be vaccinated against COVID-19
+To receive federal Medicare and Medicaid funds, facility personnel must be vaccinated against COVID-19 in Virginia Beach.

 Facility cleanliness.
-Basic hygiene procedures such as handwashing and surface disinfection should be practiced by staff
+Basic hygiene procedures such as handwashing and surface disinfection should be practiced by staff.

 Get to know memory care in Virginia Beach